 - There are no obvious omissions.
 The editor will also check that the submission is not missing pages, appendices, tables, and so on.
 Some common mistakes include submitting the list of references as a separate document, or not attaching tables etc.

 - There are no obvious ethical violations.
 Practices and thresholds vary, but most journals are becoming more and more cautious about publishing research that has not complied with commonly accepted standards of ethical rigour.
 If there are serious ethical questions about a study (e.g., intervention studies with minors conducted without evidence of ethical approval), the editor may decide that the article is unpublishable.
-This may sound harsh, but it is intended to protect both the journal and the author from the increasingly common embarrassment of a public retraction.
+This may sound harsh, but it serves to protect both the journal and the author from the increasingly common embarrassment of a public retraction.

 - There are no procedural problems.
 This involves checking that the author is not violating the journal’s policy.
 Some examples of such behaviour include resubmit an unrevised version of a previously rejected article, possibly with a new title, or exceeding a publication quota (e.g., submitting more than one article per year, or whatever policy the journal has in place).

 - If the journal uses double-blind review (see below), the editor will also make sure that there is no identifying information in the manuscript, which can reveal the author’s identity.
-In addition to removing the name of the authors, most journals will request that you also remove references to your own previously published work, or replace them with phrases like (Author, 2018; Author1 & Author2, 2017; or Author & colleagues, 2015).
+In addition to removing the name of the authors, most journals will request that you also remove references to your own previously published work, or replace them with phrases like (Author, 2018; Author1 & Author2, 2017; or Author & colleagues, 2015).1

 Selecting peer reviewers

-Embed from Getty ImagesIf the editor is satisfied that there are no serious problems with the manuscript, they will forward an anonymised version of your paper to two or three qualified academics (the peer reviewers), who are invited to weigh in on its publication potential.
+If the editor believes that there are no serious problems with the manuscript, they will forward an anonymised version of your paper to two or three qualified academics (the peer reviewers) who weigh in on its publication potential.

 In more prosaic terms, peer reviewers help editors decide which articles to publish.
 They do so by carefully reading your work, and evaluating its novelty, rigour, and clarity.
 It is not normally part of a peer-reviewer’s remit to copy-edit your work, or check it for plagiarism, but many do.